-When you have perfected your mix within the DAE you will need to export or ‘mix down' all of the channels to your chosen output format.
+When you have perfected your mix you will need to render all of the channels to your chosen output format.
 This feature may be termed ‘bounce', ‘export', or ‘share'.
 Note that when you ‘save' or ‘save as...' it is the project file you are saving and not the mix you are creating.

-Some DAEs will ask you to select the timeline region you wish to export.
+There may be options for what you wish to render to the output file.
+These may include the timeline as a whole, a selection of the timeline, or specific channels only within the arrangement.
 Make sure you enter the correct range of time that you wish to be exporting.
-One your mix has been rendered, it is strongly advisable to always playback and listen to the finished file to check for any mistakes or errors which may have arisen.
+One your mix has been rendered, you should playback and listen to the new file to check for any audible errors.

 Published in: Creating